JatinSanghvi/JatinSanghvi.github.io/content/posts/2021-09-16-wait-times/index.md

 }
 {{< /chart >}}

-With the new arrangement that I mentioned above,
+In contrast, with the new arrangement I proposed,

 - Student with roll number **21** waits for (20 + 10 + 0) = **30** units.
 - Student with roll number **11** waits for (10 + 0 + 21) = **31** units.